 Potassium hydroxide is an inorganic compound with the formula KOH, commonly referred to as caustic potash.
 It is a strong base with high reactivity to acid, that is often used for its corrosive capabilities by the electronics, biodiesel and chemical soap industries.
+This substance should be handled with great care.

 Behavior and Properties